pombredanne/Homer/README.md

 ============
 Homer is the pragmatic python based object non-relational mapper for Apache Cassandra that doesn't get in your way.
-We built Homer to power the backend of [June](http://june.ly);
-It's the ideal way to access cassandra from python.

 Installation:
 =============